Janus skyrmion: Interfacial quasiparticle with two-faced helicity: Introduction

-The most important internal degree of freedom of particle-like topological spin textures is their helicity~\cite{Zhang_JPCM2020,Ohki_JPCM2024,Zhang_NC2017,Zhang_JMSJ2023}.
-For example, among the magnetic quasiparticle family, the skyrmion is an exemplary member that can be found in ultra-thin magnetic layers and low-dimensional magnets~\cite{Roszler_NATURE2006,Muhlbauer_SCIENCE2009,Yu_NATURE2010,Mochizuki_JPCM2015,Finocchio_JPD2016,Wiesendanger_NATREVMAT2016,Fert_NATREVMAT2017,Wanjun_PHYSREP2017,Zhang_JPCM2020,Gobel_PHYSREP2021,DelValle_2022,Reichhardt_RMP2022,Ohki_JPCM2024}, of which the helicity is mainly determined by the type of DM interactions~\cite{Zhang_JPCM2020,Tomasello_SREP2014}.
+In principle, the size, shape, and internal structures of topological spin textures can be modified by external means~\cite{Liu_RPP2025}.
+An important internal degree of freedom of particle-like topological spin textures is their helicity~\cite{Zhang_JPCM2020,Ohki_JPCM2024,Zhang_NC2017,Zhang_JMSJ2023,Wang_AM2025,Dai_SA2023,Srivastava_NL2018,Han_NL2025,Yao_NJP2020,Kuchkin_PRB2020}.
+For example, among the magnetic quasiparticle family, the skyrmion is an exemplary member that can be found in ultra-thin magnetic layers and low-dimensional magnets~\cite{Roszler_NATURE2006,Muhlbauer_SCIENCE2009,Yu_NATURE2010,Mochizuki_JPCM2015,Finocchio_JPD2016,Wiesendanger_NATREVMAT2016,Fert_NATREVMAT2017,Wanjun_PHYSREP2017,Zhang_JPCM2020,Gobel_PHYSREP2021,DelValle_2022,Reichhardt_RMP2022,Ohki_JPCM2024,Liu_RPP2025}, of which the helicity is mainly determined by the type of DM interactions~\cite{Zhang_JPCM2020,Tomasello_SREP2014}.
 It shows N{\'e}el-type helicity in magnetic layers with interface-induced DM interactions~\cite{Wanjun_SCIENCE2015,Wanjun_NPHYS2017,Litzius_NPHYS2017}, and shows Bloch-type helicity in magnets with bulk DM interactions (Fig.~\ref{FIG1})~\cite{Roszler_NATURE2006,Muhlbauer_SCIENCE2009,Yu_NATURE2010}.
-For either case, the helicity structure of a skyrmion is centrosymmetric with respect to the skyrmion center.
-The existence of skyrmions with helicity asymmetry as well as their static and dynamic properties have remained unexplored.
+For either case, the helicity structure of a two-dimensional (2D) skyrmion is centrosymmetric with respect to the skyrmion center.
+The 2D skyrmions with helicity asymmetry as well as their static and dynamic properties remain insufficiently explored.

 In nanoscience, Janus particles [Fig.~\ref{FIG1}(a)] are a special type of highly functional particles named after the god Janus [Fig.~\ref{FIG1}(b)], which have at least two surfaces showing different or asymmetric physical properties~\cite{Walther_SM2008,Walther_CR2013}.
 They can be fabricated at nanoscale and microscale dimensions, and due to their multifunctionalized surface structures, they play important roles in various fields, including soft matter, active matter, biomedical science, and electronics~\cite{Walther_SM2008,Walther_CR2013,Li_AC2011,Zhang_L2017,Su_MTB2019,Zhang_NRM2021}.
 For example, catalytically active Janus particles with asymmetric reaction surfaces can demonstrate self-propulsion and thus, can be used for active matter experiments~\cite{Paxton_JACS2004}.
 Also, magnetoactive Janus particles can be used to build a multifunctional swarm metamaterial system for programmable dynamic display, nonvolatile memory, and information encryption~\cite{Zhang_AM2024}.